xeokit/sdk/PAPER.md

-# xeokit V3 Features Overview
+# xeokit V2 -> V3 Features Overview

-Features overview
+* Features overview
+* All features are driven by use real cases defined by users of xeokit 2

 ## RTC coordinate system